IRTakan/Python-API-Challenge/README.md

 located within 10,000 meters of my coordinates.
 The hotel names and the country were added as additional information in the hover message for each city on the map.

 *Technologies used: Microsoft Visual Studio Code.
 Citipy library and OpenWeatherMapAPI were also used.

+*How to activate code:
+-Save the repository in your desired location, then cd into that directory in git bash (or use terminal if you're OS user).
+-Type jupyter notebook into the terminal.
+-Once you're in jupyter notebook, open each of the .ipynb files and run through each section of the script.